 - layout and density of design, visual appearance, character of the area.

 The Council does not have any adopted separation standards but it is generally accepted that it's good practice for development to achieve a set standard, however, there are instances when development that does not achieve these distances can still be deemed acceptable.
 This will be determined by professional planning officers on a case by case basis.
 The Council works to the following standards:

-- 21m between building faces for 2 storey dwellings and 27.5m for 3 storeys and above and/or where main living room/kitchen windows above ground level overlook existing conventional dwellings.
-The separation distance should be increased by 2 metres for every 1 metre rise in ground level between new and existing dwellings.
+- 21m between building faces for two storey dwellings and 27.5m for three storeys and above and/or where main living room/kitchen windows above ground level overlook existing conventional dwellings.
+The separation distance should be increased by two metres for every 1 metre rise in ground level between new and existing dwellings.
 This standard will be more strictly applied at the rear rather than the front

 - single storey development is not so critical in terms of overlooking from upper storeys and will be judged on its merits